 Our Bone Marrow Failure and Cytopenias Program was founded on the realization that patients with uncommon diseases can only receive world class care when their providers have a vast experience in seeing patients with these rare diagnoses and who are familiar with all the intricacies of care needed to treat these uncommon, hematologic conditions.
 A select number of hematologists at Cleveland Clinic with a long-standing clinical and research track record in these diseases have organized working groups which combine multiple specialists from several disciplines who diagnose and treat these rare conditions.

 Our team consists of subspecialties involved in the care of these rare disorders including hematologists, bone marrow transplant specialists, hematopathologists and geneticists.
 We are also supported by pharmacy specialists, highly trained nursing care and a clinical trial research team.
 We have a long-standing track record of collaboration with patient advocacy groups.
-Cleveland Clinic Hematologists and program Co-Directors Bhumika Patel, MD and Jaroslaw Maciejewski, MD, PhD are members of multiple medical advisory groups that help with national recommendations and treatment standards for these diseases.
+Cleveland Clinic Hematologist and program director Jaroslaw Maciejewski, MD, PhD is a member of multiple medical advisory groups that help with national recommendations and treatment standards for these diseases.

 We are one of the largest referral centers in the United States.
 Since 2002, we have seen more than: